sysrev/sysrev/README.md

 If a new test namespace is created, it should be added to the sysrev.test.all in order for it to be picked up by the Jenkins test server.

+To switch between using the production and development versions of the compiled ClojureScript:

+> (sysrev.web.index/set-web-asset-path "/out-production")
+> (sysrev.web.index/set-web-asset-path "/out-dev")

 ## Config Files

 The Clojure project uses https://github.com/yogthos/config for loading config profiles.